Pension savers who plan to use drawdown to take an income from their pensions are now offered four different investment options for their pension pot.

 Drawdown is a way of taking money out of your pension as and when you need it.
 Under current rules, you can usually start drawing an income from your pension once you reach the age of 55.
 However, different pension schemes can have different rules, so you’ll need to check with your provider to see at what age you can start taking retirement benefits from your pension.

 If you decide to use drawdown to provide yourself with an income, the rest of your pension usually stays invested, either with your current pension provider or with another provider.
 However, many people aren’t sure which investments to choose, or end up leaving it in cash.

-The financial regulator the Financial Conduct Authority on 1 February 2021 is introducing a new initiative for those opting for drawdown, called ‘Investment Pathways’.
-The new scheme aims to make people think about where their pension savings should be invested, and how leaving it in cash (which typically won’t keep up with inflation) could mean they end up running out of money in retirement.
+The financial regulator the Financial Conduct Authority on 1 February 2021 introduced a new initiative for those opting for drawdown, called ‘Investment Pathways’.
+The scheme aims to make people think about where their pension savings should be invested, and how leaving it in cash (which typically won’t keep up with inflation) could mean they end up running out of money in retirement.

 Here’s what you need to know.

 Pension savers who decide to take all or part of their pension fund via drawdown, or to transfer from one drawdown plan to another, will be presented with four different objectives by their pension provider, and will be asked to decide which one applies to them.
 This will then determine which ‘investment pathway’ they should follow.

 - I have no plans to touch my money within the next five years

 - I plan to set up a guaranteed income (annuity) within the next five years